boyskila/boyko-lalov-employees/README.md

 yarn install --> for setup

-yarn test:console --> to see the best match between employee/s
+yarn test:console or npm run test:console --> to see the best match between employee/s

-yarn start --> will run the UI part of the task
+yarn/npm start --> will run the UI part of the task